 Ridgedale, Missouri

-Situated on 4,600 acres on the shores of Table Rock Lake, Big Cedar Lodge‘s goal is to bring the outdoors to everyone.
-Mini golf, paddle boats, canoes, and kayaks are all available for use during your family vacation, and there’s a sandy beach, five different swimming pools, a lazy river, and bonfires to keep the entire family entertained as well.
-For an additional charge, families can race go-karts, climb on the resort’s ropes course, bowl the underwater-themed lanes, and play laser tag.
+Nestled into 4,600 acres on the shores of Table Rock Lake, Big Cedar Lodge brings the outdoors to its guests.
+There are endless reasons to play outside: paddle boats, canoes, and kayaks are all available for guest use, and there’s a sandy beach, five different swimming pools, a lazy river, mini golf, and bonfires to keep the entire family entertained as well.
+For a fee, families can race go-karts, climb on the resort’s ropes course, bowl the underwater-themed lanes, and play laser tag.

 GOOD FIT: 10 Most Comfortable Travel Clothes Brands for the Whole Family